 The focus of the regulation is on ensuring that businesses are transparent and protect individual privacy rights, i.e. data will be viewed more as the property (and under the control of) the individual or user rather than the business or provider.

-GDPR applies to all UK, EU and worldwide companies and organisations that store, process and use the data of EU citizens, including people living in the UK.
+The regulation applies to all UK, EU and worldwide companies and organisations that store, process and use the data of EU citizens, including people living in the UK.
 It also applies to people from countries outside the EU who are currently working, staying or on holiday in the EU and UK.

 Paper filing systems and paper in filing cabinets and storage